 There are two major kite festivals in Brisbane each year, fortunately on the opposites sides of town, meaning they are accessible to everyone.
-There is Kitefest, which is part of the Redcliffe Festival held in August each year and there is The Brisbane Kite Festival held at Murrarie, usually in May, however due to bad weather in 2022, the festival was postponed until August to make the most of the Ekka winds.
+There is Kitefest, which is part of the Redcliffe Festival held in September each year and there is The Brisbane Kite Festival held at Murrarie, usually in May, however due to bad weather in 2022, the festival was postponed until August to make the most of the Ekka winds.

 The Brisbane Kite Festival overview

 The annual Kite Festival will delight the Brisbane Kids as society members show off their beautiful masterpieces as they take to the sky.
 It is also an opportunity for Brisbane Kids and adults to fly their own kites.
 Make your own or choose from several reasonably priced kites for sale on the day.
 There will also be food available and market stalls along with kite workshops and rides.